Sohrab-tech1/Sohrab-tech1/README.md

 # Sohrab Fadai

 Founder of [Heartspace](https://heartspace.ai) – a Stockholm-based PR and public affairs agency.
+Rhetorician building tools for comms.

 I use code to solve communications problems: press distribution systems, client pressrooms, survey platforms, and tools that make PR less manual and more precise.